What Is Fine Hair? How To Prevent Breakage & Tips To Follow

 How To Prevent Fine Hair Breakage?

 Strengthening your hair roots and nourishing your hair strands with adequate protein can help prevent hair breakage.
-Here are a few ways you can achieve that.

 • Hot Oil Massage: Mix coconut and almond oils and warm the mixture.
 Let it cool down a bit such that you can touch it safely.
 Massage the oil into your scalp gently using your fingertips.
 Apply the rest of the oil to your hair strands.
 Wear a shower cap and wait for 30 minutes before washing.
 Do this twice a week.

-• Use A Gentle Shampoo: Use a shampoo free of parabensi XA class of preservatives that are frequently found in drugs and cosmetics that can damage fertility and raise the risk of cancer. and sulfatesi XCleaning agents that bind to oil, fat, and dirt to remove them from the surface but could irritate and harm the skin and eyes. .
+• Use A Gentle Shampoo: Use a shampoo free of parabensi A class of preservatives that are frequently found in drugs and cosmetics that can damage fertility and raise the risk of cancer. and sulfatesi Cleaning agents that bind to oil, fat, and dirt to remove them from the surface but could irritate and harm the skin and eyes. .
 Harsh chemicals in shampoos strip the natural oils of the scalp and make hair prone to breakage.

 • Minimize Using Heat: Styling tools are convenient.
 But using them frequently can dry the hair shaft out, make hair weak, and cause breakage.
 Fine hair is already prone to breakage and warrants reduced use of heat tools.
 Air dry your hair or use a cool setting, use curling sponges instead of a tong, and let your hair be natural and not broom-straight.